Tyrnhaw Tournament Logo

 Langort (Point in Line)

-A static threat with the point aimed at the opponent.
-An attacker *must* first deflect the blade before their own attack can gain priority.
+A static threat with the point aimed at the opponent, established before the opponent's attack begins.
+An attacker must first deflect the blade before their own attack can gain priority.
 Running onto an established point is a fault.
-Source

 Attack in Preparation